parthenonstudios/parthenonstudios.github.io/README.md

 ---
 #### About:
-The website of Parthenon Studios...
+The website of Parthenon Studios Ltd...

 ---
 #### Team: